-Maximum Permissible Inflation Pressure-This number is the greatest amount of air pressure that should ever be put in the tire under normal driving conditions
+- Maximum Load Rating-This number indicates the maximum load in kilograms and pounds that can be carried by the tire. - Maximum Permissible Inflation Pressure-This number is the greatest amount of air pressure that should ever be put in the tire under normal driving conditions.